-The evolution of Indian National Agricultural Research and Extension System (NARES) had primarily been based on social commitment and with a motive to provide national public goods and to serve the majority of resource poor and small farmers.
-Thus, innovations had been an integral part of Indian agricultural research for development (AR4D) system right from the beginning.
-In view of the need for evaluation of innovations for much needed socio-economical impact, India also felt the need for promoting innovations to generate agribusiness opportunities and to increase farmers' income.
+The evolution of Indian National Agricultural Research and Extension System (NARES) has primarily been based on social commitment and with a motive to provide national public goods and to serve large number of resource poor and small farmers.
+Thus, innovations had been an integral part of Indian AR4D system right from the beginning.
+In view of the need for evaluation of innovations for socioeconomical impact, India also realized the need for encouraging and emphasizing on innovations to generate agribusiness opportunities and to increase farmers' income.
 It is in this context, ICAR timely responded and prepared guidelines for Agri-IPRs Management and Commercialization in 2006 (Johl Committee Report, 1995; ICAR, 2006) and also initiated a National Agriculture Innovation Project (NAIP) with funding from the World Bank.
 Also, guidelines for incentives and rewards for outscaling innovations and resource generation were put in place.
-Somehow, the pace of promoting innovations and allowing the right incentives to researchers has remained slow (Saxena, 2017) due to lack of organization and management (O&M) reforms, which must nowbe accelerated.
+Somehow, the pace of promoting innovations and allowing the right incentives to researchers has remained slow (Saxena, 2017).

-A countrywide network of Institute Technology Management Units (ITMUs) have been created for management of agri-innovations and agri-intellectual properties in all ICAR institutes duly supported by the Zonal Technology Management & Business Planning and Development (ZTM & BPD) units at selected ICAR institutes.
+A countrywide network of Institute Technology Management Units (ITMUs) have been created for management of agri-innovations and agri-intellectual properties in all ICAR institutes duly supported by the Zonal Technology Management & Business Planning and Development (ZTM & BPD) units at selected five ICAR institutes.
 This new initiative did help in kick-start innovation awareness and importance of their commercialization.
 ICAR Rules and Guidelines for Professional Service Functions were accordingly published for smooth implementation of Indian Agri-IPR Network in the year 2014 (ICAR.
-2014).
+2014.
 Eventually, many agri-technologies and services from Indian NARES have successfully been commercialized.
-The Business Planning and Development Unit (BPD), under National Agricultural Innovation Project (NAIP) project, and Agri-Business Incubators (ABIs) established under the National Agriculture Innovation Fund (NAIF), was an experiment aiming at commercialization of new innovations.
-Accordingly, the entire process of innovation generation and commercialization, involving public-private partnership, led to an intangible treasure of experience, which needs to be promoted and further intensified for better management of agri-innovations in future (Bhooshan, 2017).
+The Business Planning and Development Unit (BPD), under National Agricultural Innovation Project (NAIP) project, and Agri-Business Incubators (ABIs) established under National Agriculture Innovation Fund (NAIF), was an experiment aiming at commercialization of new innovations.
+Accordingly, the entire process of innovation generation and commercialization, involving public-private partnership, led to an intangible treasure of experience, which needs to be intensified for better management of agri-innovations in future (Bhooshan, 2017).

 The strength of an innovation is generally considered in terms of its commercial and societal value.
 As such, a large number of agricultural innovations identified and commercialized during the previous decade need to be outscaled.
-Also, India needs to innovate further in order to address the emerging challenges in agriculture.
-Role of private sector, though well realized and appreciated for input development and delivery, is still to be appreciated and expanded to non-conventional areas and the role and the very importance of public- private partnership has to be appreciated and promoted further.
-In addition, there should be adequate provision of dissemination of innovations around the management of natural resources and sustainable farm practices, which though significant but possibly have not invited needed attention of the private sector (Gulati et al., 2006; Usha Zehr, 2017).
+Also, India needs to innovate further in order to address the emerging challenges in agriculture..
+Role of private sector, though well realized and appreciated for input development and delivery, is still to be appreciated and expanded to non-conventional areas and the role and importance of public- private partnership has to be appreciated and promoted further.
+In addition, there should be adequate provision of dissemination of innovations for management of natural resources and sustainable farm practices, which are significant for agriculture but possibly may not invite attention of private sector (Gulati et al., 2006; Usha Zehr, 2017).

 In a short span of agri-innovations and IPRs regime, India has successfully commercialized some new technologies.
-In addition, ICAR has built the needed capability of handling innovation and IPR related issues.
-However, there are many innovations and technologies which have remained underutilized.
-Important among these are animal health, protected cultivation, microirrigation, watershed development, hybrid technology, GM seeds, bioagents like biofertilisers and biopesticides, farm machinery, post-harvest technology around value chain, etc. Hence, there is an urgent need to revisit technology dissemination and commercialization mechanisms and associated policies in the context of scaling current and future innovation in agriculture.
-There is also a need for looking at the commercial aspects as well as the incentive and reward systems for promoting innovators, so that a clear Road Map is available for faster implementation.
+In addition, ICAR has built the needed capability of handling innovation and IPR related issues in future.
+However, there are many innovations and technologes which remain underutilized.
+Important among these are animal health, protected cultivation, microirrigation, watershed development, hybrid rice, GM seeds, bioagents, farm machinery, post-harvest technology, etc. Hence, there is an urgent need to revisit technology dissemination and commercialization mechanisms and associated policies in the context of scaling current and future technologies..
+There is also a need for looking at the commercial aspects as well as the incentive and reward system for the innovators, so that a clear road map is put in place by having an enabling environment, appropriate policies and necessary incentives (Saxena, 2017).